Information on your credit report

 - repayment history information, which is information about whether you have made a consumer credit payment on time, or whether you have missed a payment

-- that a credit provider has requested access to information held in your consumer credit report in connection with an application that you have made to that credit provider for consumer or commercial credit
+- that a credit provider has requested access to information held in your consumer credit report in connection with an application that you have made to that credit provider for consumer or commercial credit (an information request, more commonly known as a credit enquiry)

 - the type and amount of consumer or commercial credit that you sought in that application